Interviewing Do’s and Don’ts (from Those Who’ve Seen It All)

 Always be interested and engaged.
 There are no timeouts.

 Look up the institution’s press releases, mission statements, and similar documents to learn about new initiatives or unique resources/qualities to reference.
-As your interviewers—including students—what they’re excited about and where they see connections to your work.
+Ask your interviewers—including students—what they’re excited about and where they see connections to your work.
 Ask how they see what you do in the context of the institution.

-Gently ask how your interviewers see you fitting in to the department and institution.
+Gently ask how your interviewers see you fitting into the department and institution.
 (It may be different from how you think you’d fit in.)

 Be comfortable with silence in the interview.

 Try hard to remember the names of at least one or two of your interviewers.
 As the day(s) wear on, you’ll get asked, “who else have you met with?”
-It’s nice to be able to reply quickly, “I really enjoyed chatting with Dr X. this morning about Y.”
+It’s nice to be able to reply quickly, “I really enjoyed chatting with Dr X this morning about Y.”

 Stating “that’s interesting” and nothing else in response to someone you meet’s work is the kiss of death.
 It indicates narrow focus and suggests you might not make a great colleague.
 Show curiosity.